 The Federal Trade Commission, which once dominated the playing field on many consumer protection issues, appears poised to reclaim a more active role in connection with financial products and services, say attorneys with Buckley Sandler LLP.

 A U.S. Supreme Court ruling in Varela v.
 Lamps Plus that the Federal Arbitration Act displaces contractual interpretation rules likely would vacate the Eleventh Circuit's recent JPay decision, says James Bogan of Kilpatrick Townsend & Stockton LLP.

 Are the latest books on the judicial system worth reading?
 Federal judges share their thoughts in this series of book reviews.

-	In this monthly series, legal recruiting experts at Major Lindsey & Africa interview management from top law firms about navigating an increasingly competitive business environment.
-Here we feature Allison Friend, chief human resources officer for Hogan Lovells.
+In this monthly series, Amanda Brady of Major Lindsey & Africa interviews management from top law firms about the increasingly competitive business environment.
+Here we feature Pier D'Angelo, chief pricing and practice officer at Allens.

 The U.S. Patent and Trademark Office is planning guidance to address the patent examination problems created by the courts’ interpretation of Section 101.
 Instead, the USPTO should focus on the legislative fix proposed by intellectual property trade associations, says Nancy Linck of Linck Consulting.

 A clearly delineated regulatory framework would go a long way in providing the certainty necessary for the digital asset economy to thrive, analogous to the stabilizing effect the formation of the U.S. Securities and Exchange Commission had on the stock market after the 1929 crash, says Anna Fridman of Spring Labs.